devendranaga/linux-systems-programming-with-c/system_calls_and_library_functions.md

 ```

-to summarise, the following `sysconf` varialble exists:
+to summarise, the following `sysconf` variables exists:

 |variable type | meaning |
 |--------------|---------|